-There are a few main things you can do to help protect your roof before winter hit.
+There are a few main things you can do to help protect your home before winter hits.
 In addition to routine checks, which cannot be understated to prevent long term damage to any major home appliance, there are some simple weekend projects that homeowners can do before winter strikes.

 Winter Roof Preparation

 First, there are some quick checks that homeowners can do in a short time frame.
 These checks gage the risk your roof might face during the winter.

 For example, check the general condition.
 In particular, look out for cracks, broken or blistered shingles and anything that looks out of the ordinary.

 Second, find some time to clear your gutters and downspouts.
 As winter storms strike, the debris clogs the gutters.
 Additionally, consider adding extensions to your downspouts so the water runs at least 3 to 4 feet away from the foundation.

 Third, trim any trees around the house.
-In particular, cut back trees that could fall onto the roof during a storm.
+In particular, cut back trees that could fall onto the house during a storm.
 Be sure to remove the debris and dead branches as well.

 For homeowners with a flat roof or asphalt surface, clearing any fall leaves or pine needles are particularly important.
 Substances, such as leaves, tend to hold moisture.
 The leaves absorb the precipitation from winter storms.
-So, the extra weight adds up over the winter season and causes strain on the roof.
+So, the extra weight adds up over the winter season and causes strain.

-To summarize, take a look around your house for anything that could land on your roof or prevent water from draining away from the roof or house foundation.
+To summarize, take a look around your house for anything that could land on your home or prevent water from draining away from the roof or house foundation.